 Journey to the south Pacific, American Samoa

-Geoff has six years of professional experience as a civil/environmental engineer specializing in stormwater management, site design, grading and drainage systems, and hydraulic/hydrologic modeling.
-Geoff works on a variety of projects in New England and the Virgin Islands.
-This was his first trip to American Samoa!
+Geoff has seven years of professional experience as a civil/environmental engineer specializing in stormwater management, site design, grading and drainage systems, and hydraulic/hydrologic modeling.

 “American Samoa, and the entire Samoan Archipelago, is such a unique and enchanting yet fragile place in the world, environmental protection needs to be a priority here…”